bitsgalore/bitsgalore.github.io/about.md

 # About

-I'm Johan van der Knijff, and I'm working as a digital preservation researcher/analyst.
-This website collects the blogs on digital preservation and file formats that I've written since 2010.
-Most of these are re-posts of blogs that were originally published elsewhere (mostly the [Open Preservation Foundation](https://openpreservation.org/) website and the [KB Research blog](http://blog.kbresearch.nl/)).
-Upcoming blog posts will also be published here.
+I'm [Johan van der Knijff](https://orcid.org/0000-0003-3686-337X), and I'm working as a digital preservation researcher / analyst / digital plumber.
+This website contains all blog posts on digital preservation and file formats that I've written since 2010.

+Posts written before 2019 are mostly re-posts of pieces that were originally published on the [Open Preservation Foundation](https://openpreservation.org/) website and the [KB Research blog](http://blog.kbresearch.nl/) (which was discontinued in 2017).

 If you experience any problems with this site, you can [report them on GitHub](https://github.com/bitsgalore/bitsgalore.github.io/issues).